VolkovK04/NSTTF/README.md

      W = W - learning_rate * grad(W)
      ```
    - If there is time and interest, you could also implement some of the following algorithms: Momentum, Nesterov Momentum, RMSProp, Adam, AdamMax
-3. Write a TensorDict class that acts as a wrapper over
+3. Write a TensorDict class that acts as a wrapper over -> Volkov Kirill
    `std::map<std::string name, Tensor tensor>` and overloads all operations defined over tensors
    - Operations that take more than one tensor should check that the dictionaries contain tensors with the same names and apply operations to such pairs
 4. Write functional tests -> Ovchinnikov Maksim